Oregon Online MFT Programs

 Online Master of Arts in Marriage and Family Therapy Programs

 While some Online MA MFT programs focus on clinical training, others are more academic in nature, focusing on building skills like research and analysis.
 In programs like this, students may be required to complete a research project or thesis prior to graduating.
 This may still help to fulfill licensure prerequisites, but could also support students in pursuing a doctorate degree.
-The PhD in MFT is often designed for students who wish to pursue scholarship over practice, whereas the PsyD in Marriage and Family Therapy is generally seen as the more clinical alternative.
+The PhD doctoral degree in MFT program is often designed to provide students with an option if they wish to pursue scholarship over practice, whereas the PsyD in Marriage and Family Therapy is generally seen as the more clinical alternative.

 Online Masters Degree in Marriage and Family Therapy Potential Requirements